BU-NU-CLOUD-SP16/Hybrid-cloud-services/README.md

 - Scala
 - Spark in cluster mode
 - Hadoop in cluster mode
-- Unzip utility (optional - if transfering project in .zip to cloud from local) Refer `EnvironmentSetup.md` for detailed installation and execution instructions of each component on ubuntu machines.
+- Unzip utility (optional - if transfering project in .zip to cloud from local) <br />
+Refer `EnvironmentSetup.md` for detailed installation and execution instructions of each component on ubuntu machines.

 Installation